 Think Tank: Viewability

 What is the dictionary definition of viewability?
 With growing awareness that almost half of the display advertisements never reached the human eye has thrown the industry into a tizzy and has made marketers even more suspicious about their digital spends.
 Who decides how much is enough?
 What role do publishers play?
 And most importantly what about user experience?

-An interactive session where segment experts list out key challenges facing the industry and then raise some pertinent questions to the audience seeking insights and solutions to some pressing issues.
+An interactive session where the segment expert will list out key challenges facing the industry and where they will raise pertinent questions to the audience seeking insights and solutions to pressing issues.